Paddy Davitt delivers his Derby verdict after Norwich City’s superb 3-2 Championship away win.

 The scenes at the full-time whistle spoke volumes.
 The 2,800 strong travelling away fans saluted Thorup, his players and backroom staff.
 Gunn and Sainz got their own burst of applause for key interventions at either end.

-But this was team effort.
+But this was a team effort.
 And after walloping Watford a real sign momentum, belief and confidence is building behind Thorup’s Norwich.

 2. Borja ‘Gerd Muller’ Sainz

-The predatory Spaniard has now matched his Championship tally for the whole of last season with a match-winning hat-trick to sink Derby taking his personal tally to six goals in the opening seven league games.
+The predatory Spaniard has now matched his Championship tally for the whole of last season, with a match-winning hat-trick to sink Derby taking his personal tally to six goals in the opening seven league games.

 Sainz’s Swansea pain seems an awful long time ago, after he spurned a number of late chances to get something out of that long trek to Wales.
 But what a response since.